Truck Accidents Caused by Drug & Alcohol-Impaired Truck Drivers

 Thanks to strict regulations and testing, drunk driving is among the least likely causes of large truck accidents.
 Truck drivers stand to lose their commercial driver’s license if found to be driving while intoxicated.
 Even so, fatal truck accidents involving legally drunk truck drivers happen hundreds of times a year, according to the Federal Motor Carrier Safety Administration.
 Trucking companies and truckers are required to carry higher amounts of liability insurance because of the harm a large truck can cause in a crash.

-The Texas truck accident law firm of Herrman & Herrman, P.L.L.C., with offices in Corpus Christi, Brownsville, McAllen and San Antonio, thoroughly investigates truck accidents in order to pursue maximum compensation for our clients.
+The Corpus Christi truck accident law firm of Herrman & Herrman, P.L.L.C., with offices in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
+Worth, thoroughly investigates truck accidents in order to pursue maximum compensation for our clients.
 We have the resources, including a dedicated accident investigation team, to see truck crash cases through to their resolution.